bowo-prasetyo/forkbuild/docs/Architecture.md

 fork counts, and recursive fork trees reconstructed client-side from parentDocumentId.
 Implemented as of 0.1.26 as ui/views/AuthorView.js.

 World View — the "Minecraft" mode.
-As of 0.1.29, World View is an interactive spatial environment.
-Users can click bricks to identify which document/world owns them, click ground to see world-space coordinates, and navigate between nearby worlds without page reload.
-The renderer translates Three.js intersections into domain identity;
-the application translates domain identity into spatial selection state;
-the UI decides what that means (display metadata, offer navigation).
+As of 0.1.30, World View is a free spatial navigation environment.
+Users can orbit, pan, and zoom through a continuous 3D space while worlds stream in and out based on camera position.
+Clicking selects a brick or ground point; hovering shows transient identity information without committing to a selection.
+The camera position is the source of truth for streaming — not UI buttons.
 Editing is explicitly not part of this milestone — spatial interaction is observation, not mutation.

 All three modes are views over the same underlying data graph: